-Cyprus has very low rates of Coronavirus
+Cyprus has had largely low rates of Coronavirus

 UPDATE November 14th 2020.
 Despite a strict spring lockdown, it was inevitable that cases would rise once airports re-opened.
 Cyprus has been seeing new cases in triple digits for the last few weeks and a second tiered lockdown (Paphos and Limassol districts) is in place again until November 30th with all restaurants etc closed.